Toriten — chicken tempura — is Oita’s signature dish, and arguably the single most kid-friendly meal in Kyushu.

-This guide covers the famous shops in Beppu, Yufuin, and Kunisaki, what to dip it in, and how it differs from the toriten you’ll find at chain izakaya in Fukuoka.
+This guide covers the famous shops in Beppu, Yufuin, and Kunisaki — what to dip it in, where to sit with a stroller, and how authentic Oita toriten differs from the chain-izakaya version in Fukuoka.

 What is toriten?